Published February 14, 2026Updated February 25, 202613 min read

 Value-Based Care Infrastructure

-Value based care startups are building the infrastructure that enables risk-based payment models.
-The CMMI ACCESS Model launching in July 2026 could accelerate this category further for top digital health companies in the space.
+These startups build the infrastructure that enables risk-based payment models.
+The CMMI ACCESS Model launching in July 2026 could accelerate this category further.

 Strive Health — $550M raised (Series D + Debt), kidney care VBC